 A list of the games on which Don has worked from 1971 to 2013 is also available.

-Don has written pieces for a variety of industry publications, as well as content for Total Baseball: The Official Encyclopedia of Major League Baseball, edited by John Thorn, Pete Palmer and the late (and sorely missed) Michael Gershman.
+Don has written pieces for a variety of games industry publications, as well as content for Total Baseball: The Official Encyclopedia of Major League Baseball, edited by John Thorn, Pete Palmer and the late (and sorely missed) Michael Gershman.

 His interactive work has been covered extensively in many games industry textbooks, as well as in The Art of Video Games (the guidebook to the Smithsonian exhibition), by Chris Melissinos and Patrick O'Rourke, Replay: The History of Video Games, by Tristan Donovan, Thirty Years of Adventure: A Celebration of Dungeons & Dragons (Wizards of the Coast), Gamers at Work: Stories Behind the Games People Play by Morgan Ramsay, The Golden Age of Video Games: The Birth of a Multibillion Dollar Industry by Roberto Dillon, Baseball: An Encyclopedia of Popular Culture by Edward J. Rielly, and in Game Generations by Frank Magdans.

 His work as a fiction author is also documented in There Was a Woman: La Llorona from Folklore to Popular Culture, by Domino Renee Perez.